 Intensive social life is an inevitable part of being a student.
-There are already a great many exciting things you can do before or after your classes, and given you are living in a big vibrant city, the variety of choices is increasing all the time.
-Warsaw is known for its well developed cinema culture.
+There are many exciting things you can do before or after your classes, and you can feel that you are living in a big vibrant city and the variety of choices is increasing all the time.
+Warsaw is known for its well-developed cinema culture.
 You can enjoy going to modern multiplex cinemas to watch recent box office hits.
-If you a fan of independent cinema, there are few small venues where you can see movies that most people have never heard of from Argentina or Iran.
+If you a fan of independent cinema, there are few small venues where you can see movies that most people have never heard of.
 Most of the cinemas offer a discount for students.

 Whether it is your weekly Friday night out or you feel the Saturday night fever, going out in the evening is one of the most important habits of your student life routine.
 Enjoy this wild time while it lasts.
 Warsaw night clubs will always make you feel good.

 Warsaw is a modern city with a great history and many historical places.
 It has been home to legendary figures like Maria Skłodowska-Curie and Fryderyk Chopin.
 There are museums where you can meet with the history of Warsaw, such as the Museum of King Jan III’s Palace at Wilanów or Warsaw Rising Museum.
 If you want to visit more interactive places, you should go to the Copernicus Science Centre or “Cosmos Muzeum”.

 Kinoteka, the Palace of Culture and Science